jennparker/git-cheatsheet/cheatsheet.md

 ### Revert all local changes
 git reset --hard

-### List of all available local branches
-git branch

-### List of all branches in the repo
-git branch -r

-### List upstream branch for each local branch
-git branch -vv

-### Create a new remote branch and push commit from current working branch
-git push --force origin HEAD:cool-name

-### Show the contents of the most recent stash
-git stash show -p

-### Rename a branch (from that branch)
-git branch -m new-name

 ### Change commit message on local commit
 git commit --amend -m "New commit message"